eggjs/egg-ts-helper/README.md

 | configFile | string | {cwd}/tshelper.js | configure file path |
 | watchDirs | object | | generator configuration |

-egg-ts-helper would watching `app/extend`,`app/controller`,`app/service`, `app/config`, `app/middleware`, `app/model` by default.
-The dts would recreated when the files under these folders was changed.
+egg-ts-helper will watch `app/extend`,`app/controller`,`app/service`, `app/config`, `app/middleware`, `app/model` by default.
+The d.ts can recreate when the files under these folders is changed.

-you can disabled some folders by `-i` flag.
+You can disabled some folders by `-i` flag. like

 ```
 $ ets -i extend,controller
 ```

-or configure in the config file
+Or configure in `tshelper.js`

 ```
 // {cwd}/tshelper.js